Fountain of Rua das Taipas

-The Fountain of Rua das Taipas (Chafariz da Rua das Taipas) is a fountain in the civil parish of Cedofeita, Santo Ildefonso, Sé, Miragaia, São Nicolau e Vitória, in the municipality of Porto.
+The Fountain of Rua das Taipas (Chafariz da Rua das Taipas) is a fountain in the civil parish of Cedofeita, Santo Ildefonso, Sé, Miragaia, São Nicolau e Vitória, in the municipality of Porto, Portugal.

 History

 In 1772, the residents along the Largo do Postigo das Virtudes presented the municipal council with a request to construct a fountain.

 Although there is no indication when the fountain was constructed or completed, by the end of the 18th century, there was already a need to substitute the pre-existing fountain with another.

 Architecture

 The fountain is flanked by buildings along the Rua das Virtudes in the historic centre of Porto.

 The granite fountain is part of a pyramidal obelisk decorated with a sphere recessed within a deep niche of rounded portico, flanked by pilasters.
 At the base of the obelisk is a tank and over that a semi-circular dish.
 On each of these elements (the obelisk and the semi-circular dish) are water spouts.
 The portico served as a shelter as much as a source of water.
 Over the entablature is a central column with plinth, surmounted by pinnacle.
 Much of the fountain is decorated with vegetal elements, but also includes a mirror-like circular element on the obelisk.